sst/guide/about/culture.md

 10. Write a doc for it and add it to the PR.
 It doesn’t have to be perfect but it needs to be functional.
 The copy will be reviewed later but the content needs to be figured out upfront.
 11. Cut a release.
 In the release notes mention how to use the feature.
 12. Tell everybody that requested it about the release.
 Mention the version number, so they can upgrade to it.
-13. Announce the release in Slack, with a snippet on how to use the feature.
+13. Announce the release in Discord, with a snippet on how to use the feature.
 14. Make a list of all the copy and docs changes that need to be reviewed, create an issue and send it to the team.

 The key here is that it’s easier to gather the requirements and understand the problem when it’s first reported.
 Even if we don’t end up implementing the fix right away, users are far more engaged when the issue is first reported.
 We want to figure out a solution and get it validated by our users as early as possible.
 And document everything in a GitHub issue.